 Other therapies mentioned by Moss include benzaldehyde, caesium and rubidium and Essiac for which anecdotal reports suggest benefits.

-If you or someone close to you has just been diagnosed with prostate cancer it is important that you research and understand your chosen treatment, whether that be conventional, alternative or a mixture of both.
+If you or someone close to you has just been diagnosed with breast cancer it is important that you research and understand your chosen treatment, whether that be conventional, alternative or a mixture of both.
 For the best results your treatment should include physical , mental, emotional / psychological and spiritual treatment.

 For a complete comprehensive overview of alternative treatments used for breast cancer with up to date information on the effectiveness of each treatment on mortality and morbidity, please follow this link to The Ralph Moss Reports.